 According to CNN, the FDA is not recommending removal of the breast implants or expanders for patient who are not exhibiting signs of BIA-ALCL.

 Patients choosing breast augmentation surgery have many types of implants from which to choose – saline, structured saline, silicone, smooth or textured.
 Textured implants are designed to form scar tissue around the implant, making it stick to the surface, which in turn makes the implants less likely to move around.
 Textured breast implants also decrease the risk of side effects that can result in hard or unnatural looking breasts.

-Despite these attributes, France, Canada and the Netherlands halted sales of the implant after studies on breast implant-associated anaplastic large cell lymphoma (BIA ALCL) revealed the increased risk.
+Despite these attributes, France, Canada and the Netherlands halted sales of the implant after studies on BIA ALCL revealed the increased risk.
 This is a rare cancer that forms within the scar tissue around the breast implant.
-While breast cancer affects the tissue of the breast, BIA ALCL primarily affects the scar tissue only, but can spread to the lymph nodes if left untreated.
+While breast cancer affects the tissue of the breast, BIA-ALCL primarily affects the scar tissue only, but can spread to the lymph nodes if left untreated.

 Why did it take this long for the FDA to recommend a recall?
 Why did it take this long for Allergan to issue that recall?
 These breast implants have been linked to 480 cases of cancer and potentially as many as 32 deaths.
 What is the reason for leaving them in place with that risk?